Consensys/doc.goquorum/docs/Concepts/Security/Framework/GoQuorumNetworkSecurity/OpertionalConsiderations.md

     - Public and Private transaction rates per account in the network.
     - Number of public Smart contracts in the network.
     - Network connections to ledger nodes and metadata.
-    - Consensus protocol metadata (E.g Block creation rate, and source ...etc)
+    - Consensus protocol metadata (E.g Block creation rate, and source, …)

 - [x] Logs must be backed-up and integrity verified.